pliesveld/runetf/README.md

 rune_round_end_clear        Clear runes on map and from players when a mini-round ends

 st_gamedesc_override        Changes game type to RuneTF.
 Set to empty string to disable.

-rune_vote_threshold         Percentage of players needed to toggle runetf

-rune_vote_allow_enable      Allow rune voting to enable

-rune_vote_allow_disable     Allow rune voting to disable

-rune_update_mapcfg          If you modify the map spawn configuration files, you should set this to 0

-rune_update_branch          Change the branch the autoupdater will use to sync with
 ```

 You can change these cvars on a per map basis by adding them to a cfg/mapname.cfg file.

 User Commands
 ===

 ``+use`` _players must have bound a key to +use_

 ``!drop`` _drop your currently held rune_